ergest/sql_patterns/Book/chap3.md

 ### Three Levels of Modularity
 In SQL we can apply modularity in 3 different levels:

-1. Within the same SQL query
+1. Within the same SQL query using CTEs
 2. Across multiple SQL queries
 3. Beyond SQL queries